ankane/chartkick/README.md

 <%= yield_content :charts_js %> <%# Padrino %>
 ```

-This is great for including all of your javascript at the bottom of the page.
+This is great for including all of your JavaScript at the bottom of the page.

 ### Data